Seeking Community Engagement Coordinator

 Specific job responsibilities:

-- Education program: (~25%) Teach occasional bike safety education courses to adults and families around the state, in a new and evolving program, at various outlets including but not limited to some YMCA’s, National Safety Council training of trainers for Defensive Driving Courses on bike law, and others as they develop.
-Assist the ED in further developing the program, and over time, take the lead broadly, to include but not limited to these: curricula modifications, seeking and finding additional outlets and opportunities, and program evaluation.
-(This education program has potential to grow a contact list for future bike/ped local advocacy groups, focusing on anything locally relevant, including advocacy, campaigns, candidate forums, Safe Routes to School, etc.)
+- Education program: At this time, this position is limited to 30 hours; however, there is potential for education program content to become part of a final 10 hrs / week of this job.
+If additional funds are successfully obtained, we envision 10 additional hours of this position to serve the following role: 1) teach occasional bike safety education courses to adults and families around the state, in a new and evolving program, at various outlets including but not limited to some YMCA’s, National Safety Council training of trainers for Defensive Driving Courses on bike law, and others as they develop, 2) assist the ED in further developing the program, and over time, take the lead broadly, to include but not limited to these: curricula modifications, seeking and finding additional outlets and opportunities, and program evaluation, 3) over time, grow a contact list for future bike/ped local advocacy groups, focusing on anything locally relevant, including advocacy, campaigns, candidate forums, Safe Routes to School, etc.

 - Organized and attentive to detail